Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 Trust Administration, Estate Administration, and Legal Issues After a Loved One Passes

 When a senior passes away or becomes incapacitated, the family is often left to handle complex legal issues on their own.
-Our firm provides trust administration, estate administration, and probate representation so you do not have to figure it out alone.
+Our firm provides trust administration, estate administration, probate representation, and fiduciary services so you do not have to figure it out alone.

 Probate law in Virginia, Maryland, and DC is full of deadlines and paperwork that can trip up even careful executors and administrators.
 We walk trustees and personal representatives through every step, from inventory to final distribution and tax returns.